verge-io/docs/docs/implementation-guide/installation-guide.md

 **The following steps are used to define each of the physical networks for the node.**
   <!-- possibly something here about the abstraction put in place for flexibility, ease of configuration...helps accomodate lots of different configuration options based on how many networks you will employ, use of vlans, bonded ports, etc.-->

-9. How many physical networks will you be plugging into?

-!!! tip "A bonded network, whether LACP or Active/Backup, equals 1 physical network connection"

-10. A list of all detected NICs is displayed.
+9. A list of all detected NICs is displayed.
   **Select a NIC (or multiple NICs, for port-bonded)**, to configure the associated physical network.

 !!! note "Port bonding (LAG) should not be used for Core Fabric networks as it will interfere with the built-in redundancy based on multiple physical Core Fabric networks."

-11. **Specify Physical Network Settings:**
+10. **Specify Physical Network Settings:**

 !!! tip "**Keyboard Hints:** [Tab] does not move field-to-field, but rather between action items (Finish/Edit/Cancel).
 [Enter] toggles edit mode.
 When edit mode is OFF, an entry field is highlighted in blue, and you can move between fields with the up/down arrow keys.
 When edit mode is ON, you can modify the field with the cursor."

 * **Name** - This name will be used in the User interface to identify this network.
 Enter a name that will help to identify where the NIC(s) is plugged in, such as the switch hostname or organizational naming convention.
 This can be changed after installation.